kouyjes/b-cells/README.md

-# b-table
+# b-cells
-B-table is a table component for rendering big data
+B-cells is a component for rendering big data